What to expect

 Is it safe to restart?

 Yes.
-Clinical trials have tested re-starting GLP-1 drugs after a washout period.
+Studies have tested re-starting GLP-1 drugs after a washout period.
 There's no evidence of harm or reduced effectiveness on restart.

 Do I need a washout period before restarting?